boshi-an/December/README.md

 Open `settings.py` in the `December` folder of the working directory of the blog system, and change `DEBUG = False` to `DEBUG = True`.
 This will turn on the debug mode of the system.
 Again, be warned that debug mode may have serious security issues.

+## Articles

+### Post

+This kind of articles will be presented on the homepage and in search results.
+Their contents are public, unless they are set to be password protected.

+If a post is protected, the search engine will skip searching its content (but will still search its title), and the comments belong to it will not be shown as well.

+They are open to comments, unless they are set to be not allowed for comments.
+If a post is not allowed for comments, comments belong to it will be hidden from visitors.

+### Page

+This kind of articles are similar with "Posts", but they will not be shown on the homepage and search page regardless of whether they are protected.

+### Draft

+Drafts are only visible to you, including their comments.
+And they will not be shown on the homepage and search page as well.

 ## Avatar

 The December blogging system is using [Gravatar](http://gravatar.com/emails/) as its avatar source, including administrator's avatar and avatars in comments.